markhamilton/twitter_ebooks/README.md

 You set it up basically the same way as before.
 The only difference is that there's now a few more things in config.py to set up.

+Also note that it doesn't do all the checks and junk for replies yet.